Index

 Projects & Publications

-The chair works on research projects in cooperation with renowned industrial partners and public funding bodies such as the German Research Foundation (DFG).
+The chair works on research projects in cooperation with industrial partners and public funding bodies such as the German Research Foundation (DFG).
 An overview of ongoing and completed projects can be found in this section.

 The Chair publishes papers in renowned international conferences and journals.
 A list of publications produced at the chair can be found here.